Mono Couple becomes Poly Couple

 Like I told Kirk, all I want is to be put first sometimes.

 I get you liked him as a meta, but it's not appropriate to bring him this stuff.
-Talk to your therapists, your own friends, family, etc. If you need to spend some time making new friends?
-Do that.
+Talk to your therapists, your own friends, family, etc. If you need to spend some time making new friends, do that.
 You sound really lonely and isolated.

 It hurts my feelings so fucking much.
-And I feel like it's wrong that I'm so upset about it.
-Like I have no right to be mad because I didn't speak up loud enough.
+And I feel like it's wrong that I'm so upset about it, like I have no right to be mad because I didn't speak up loud enough.
 Like, why couldn't I be worth sticking around for?
 Why is she still so into this guy who causes me so much pain?

-Is that bold part your authentic voice or Spitfire's voice playing in your head?
+Is that bold part your authentic voice, or Spitfire's voice playing in your head?

 You can feel upset.
 You can be angry.
-You have every right to be mad and upset because this is a crummy situation.
+You have every right to be mad and upset, because this is a crummy situation.
 Abuse is not what you wanted in a marriage.

-It's a hinge problem.
+It's easy to put your upset on Bashir.
+People always want to put it on the "other person."
+He might have things too, but really, it's a hinge problem.
 It's her.
 And you are not used to holding her accountable.
-You are used to letting it slide or making excuse for her poor behaviors cuz she scares you.
+You are used to letting it slide, or making excuses for her poor behaviors, because she scares you.

 But it's like being eaten from the inside.
 I want to cry so bad but I can't anymore.
 Somehow I'm still trapped, just laying there too afraid to move forward."